Scalar, vector and tensor fields on $dS_3$ with arbitrary sources: harmonic analysis and antipodal maps: Scalar harmonics

 with $c,d \in {p,q}$, $\epsilon_{pp}=\epsilon_{qq}=0$, $\epsilon_{pq}=-\epsilon_{qp}=1$.
 Although, the KG inner product is not positive definite, it can be adapted to define a Hilbert space (see e.g. \cite{wald1995quantumfieldtheorycurved}).
 By doing a change of basis

-we recover the positive energy states ($\psi_{n\ell m}^{+}$) and negative energy states ($\psi_{n\ell m}^{-}$) which are standard in the context of quantification in curved spacetime (see e.g. \cite{Bousso_2002,Wald:1995yp}).
+we recover the positive energy states ($\psi_{n\ell m}^{+}$) and negative energy states ($\psi_{n\ell m}^{-}$) which are standard in the context of quantization in curved spacetime (see e.g. \cite{Bousso_2002,Wald:1995yp}).
 Throughout this paper, we will stick to the $\psi_{n\ell m}^{(c)}$, $c=p,q$ basis.